Drop Dead

 2026 single by Olivia Rodrigo From Wikipedia, the free encyclopedia

-"Drop Dead" (stylized in all lowercase) is a song by American singer-songwriter Olivia Rodrigo.
-The song was released on April 17, 2026, by Geffen Records as the lead single from her upcoming third studio album, You Seem Pretty Sad for a Girl So in Love (2026).
-Rodrigo wrote the song alongside Amy Allen and its producer Dan Nigro.
-"Drop Dead" topped the charts in Australia, Ireland, and the United Kingdom, and has reached the top ten within Germany, the Netherlands, and New Zealand.
+"Drop Dead" is a song by the American singer-songwriter Olivia Rodrigo, released on April 17, 2026, by Geffen Records as the lead single from her upcoming third studio album, You Seem Pretty Sad for a Girl So in Love (2026).
+Rodrigo wrote it with Amy Allen and its producer Dan Nigro.
+"Drop Dead" has been described as a synth-pop, indie pop, pop rock, and soft rock song by critics, with instrumentation consisting of synthesizers, violins, and violas.

 B-side"Drop Dead" (karaoke version)[1]